Supported Web Form Flow Types

 - Anyone with link (public): Anyone with the form URL link can access and interact with it.

-- Anyone in the organization (SSO): Non-Blink user can access and interact with the form using their organization’s SSO.
+- Anyone in the organization (SSO): Blink users can access and interact with the form only via their organization’s SSO.

 Configure an Interactive Web Form Trigger